MROVENSKYI/shop/README.md

 1.Requirements:
 -Docker installed on your system.
--installed PHP, Symfony
+-Installed Composer
--A PHP project with a suitable Dockerfile.
+-A Symfony project with a suitable Dockerfile.

 2.Clone the repository: